Skip to main content

 (b) For inorganic chemicals, a BCF that is based on the wet weight of the tissue.

-(22) "Chronic mixing zone" means the misture of receiving water and effluent adjacent to a treated or untreated discharge within which the chronic aquatic life, human health, wildlife and agricultural water supply criteria may be exceeded.
-The chronic aquatic life, human health, wildlife and agricultural water supply criteria shall be met on the downstream perimeter of the chronic mixing zone.
+(23) "Chronic mixing zone" means the mixture of receiving water and effluent adjacent to a treated or untreated discharge within which the chronic aquatic life, human health, wildlife and agricultural water supply criteria may be exceeded.
+The chronic aquatic life, human health, wildlife and agricultural water supply criteria are met on the downstream perimeter of the chronic mixing zone.

-(27) "Criterion continuous concentration" or "CCC" means an estimate of the highest concentration of a material in the water column to which an aquatic community can be exposed indefinitely without resulting in an unacceptable effect.
+(28) "Criterion continuous concentration" or "CCC" means an estimate of the highest concentration of a material in the water column (ambient water) to which an aquatic community can be exposed indefinitely without resulting in an unacceptable adverse effect, including but not limited to effects on growth or reproduction.
+This is the chronic criterion.

 (29) "Daily average temperature" means the arithmetic mean of multiple temperature measurements to be taken at least once per hour during a twenty-four-hour day.

-(33) "Director" means the director of the Ohio environmental protection agency.
+(34) "Director" means the director of the Ohio environmental protection agency or the director's duly authorized representative.

-(36) "E. coli" means a specific bacterial species included in the fecal coliform bacteria group, the presence of which in surface waters has been correlated with gastrointestinal illness in swimmers.
+(37) "E. coli" means Escherichia coli, a specific bacterial species included in the fecal coliform bacteria group, the presence of which in surface waters has been correlated with gastrointestinal illness in swimmers.

 (a) A calculated estimate of the concentration of a test material such that ninety-five per cent of the genera (with which acceptable acute toxicity tests have been conducted on the material) have higher GMAVs.